avimehenwal/avimehenwal.in/content/blog/docker-container/index.md

 The `COPY` instruction copies new files or directories from <src> and adds them to the <mark>filesystem of the **container**</mark> at the path <dest>.

+> How to keep local directory synchronized within container directory?

+* --bind
+* `--volume`

+> HANDLING PERMISSIONS WITH DOCKER VOLUMES

+1. If you write to the volume you won't be able to access the files that container has written because the process in the container usually runs as root.
+2. You shouldn't run the process inside your containers as root but even if you run as some hard-coded user it still won't match the user on your laptop/jenkins/staging.

 ### Footnotes

 [^1]: